As we return to sport with a new set of goals and challenges, we wanted to take a moment to reflect on what we have learnt over the last few years.

 Of course these lists could go on and on.
 The reality is that many of us will swing like a pendulum across many of these behaviours, they are not mutually exclusive and we will sometimes touch most of them on a milder or even a more extreme scale at some point.

-If this is the case then all we can do is try to make progress, strive for perfection as a sporting parent, recognising that it is probably beyond us and try to make 2019 our best year yet in creating the best home and sporting environment for our children to flourish.
+If this is the case then all we can do is try to make progress, strive for perfection as a sporting parent, recognising that it is probably beyond us and try to make our next season the greatest yet in creating the best home and sporting environment for our children to flourish.